 In Nepal, SMEs contribute about 22% to the country’s GDP, creating over 1.7 million job opportunities. [ii] However, SMEs in Nepal predominantly fall in the informal sector, mainly by the virtue of being unregistered.[iii]
 Women play a significant role in SMEs in Nepal and are involved in different capacities across the sector.
 However, of the 111,442 estimated operational SMEs, only 12.8% women entrepreneurs fully or partially own these SMEs. [iv] Furthermore, 84.6% of the country’s total working population is employed in the informal sector, with women’s share in the informal economy (90.5%) is more than men’s (81.1%).[v]

-The effect of Covid-19 pandemic can be seen across sectors, with ranging severity.
-The sectors most affected include food and accommodation services, hospitality, wholesale and retail – where a greater proportion of workers are female.
+The effect of the COVID-19 pandemic can be seen across sectors, with ranging severity.
+The sectors most affected include food and accommodation services, hospitality, wholesale, and retail – where a greater proportion of workers are female.
 This exposes women to income losses as well as layoffs.
-Furthermore, with minimal social protection it aggravates the existing gender inequalities.
+Furthermore, minimal social protection aggravates the existing gender inequalities.
 For decades, work opportunities for women have been limited, which has been furthered by the onset of the pandemic.
-Most women remain in unpaid work or in work that is underpaid and undervalued (For example, support staffs, cleaners and sanitation workers, and nurses).
-Additionally, women are also burdened with surreal amount of domestic work.
+Most women remain in unpaid work or in work that is underpaid and undervalued (For example, support staff, cleaners and sanitation workers, and nurses).
+Additionally, women are also burdened with a surreal amount of domestic work.
 With the pandemic, as jobs became scarce, given the gender dynamics, women were the ones who had to give up their paid jobs or were laid off, for unpaid care work at home.
-Results of the survey conducted by ILO, found that 37% of the surveyed businesses had laid off a proportion of their female staff, where 58% of these businesses laid off 50% to 100% women employees.
+Results of the survey conducted by ILO found that 37% of the surveyed businesses had laid off a proportion of their female staff, whereas 58% of these businesses laid off 50% to 100% women employees.
 Likewise, 37% of businesses imposed a pay cut on their female employees, out of which 58% had inflicted a 50% deduction in salary.
 5% of businesses had even inflicted a full 100% pay cut on their female employees.